Alex Jones and Infowars test the limit of free speech on the internet

 Critics have cried foul, saying Jones' particular brand of unproven accusations whip his fans into a frenzy, after which they harass, threaten and intimidate.
 In one extreme case, the parents of a Sandy Hook Elementary shooting victim told The New York Times they receive so many death threats and harassing messages they've had to relocate hundreds of miles from where their 6-year-old son is buried.

 Silicon Valley tech companies, already under the microscope for their mishandling of Russian propaganda designed to interfere in the 2016 US presidential election, were reticent to act.
-But on Sunday, Apple removed five of six podcasts Infowars makes available through iTunes and Apple's Podcast app.
+But on Aug.
+5, Apple removed five of six podcasts Infowars makes available through iTunes and Apple's Podcast app.
 Within a day, Facebook, YouTube, Spotify and LinkedIn had banned Jones and Infowars as well.
+And just over a week later, Twitter too suspended Jones from its service.

 Jones' supporters say the moves are the latest example of tech companies silencing voices they don't agree with.
 His detractors say it was a long time coming.